Protecting Yourself Online

 - Secure your wireless network with an encrypted password

-Criminal attacks on mobile phones typically take advantage of device features that are similar to computers.
-However, the convenience of mobile phones also makes them vulnerable to a range of other attacks.
+Criminal attacks on mobile phones and tablets typically take advantage of device features that are similar to computers.
+However, the convenience of mobile devices also makes them vulnerable to a range of other attacks.

-For example, mobile phones are easy to steal – and that includes data stored on the phone, from personal identifiers to financial and corporate data.
-Additionally, anyone – including criminals – can develop apps for some of the most popular mobile operating systems.
+For example, mobile devices are easy to steal and that includes data stored on the device, from personal identifiers to financial and corporate data.
+Additionally, anyone — including criminals — can develop apps for some of the most popular mobile operating systems.
 Even legitimate smartphone software can be exploited.

-- Lock your device with a Personal Identification Number (PIN) or password
+- Lock your device with a Personal Identification Number (PIN), password or fingerprint sensor

 - Configure your device to automatically lock after a certain period